-The Company will continue to be focused on achieving business goals, but also on creating a foundation that will bring good results in the coming years, i.e. long-term successful business and growth.
+The Company will continue to be focused on achieving business goals, but also on creating a foundation that will bring good results in the coming years, i.e. long-term successful operations and growth.

-The Company regularly settles its obligations to financial institutions and continues to repay its obligations to suppliers, in accordance with the pre-bankruptcy settlement.
+The Company regularly settles its liabilities to financial institutions and continues to repay liabilities in accordance with the pre-bankruptcy settlement.

-Analysis of the 2023 business performance
+Analysis of the 2024 business performance